giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 ## Additional forwards (formerly known as proxy) {#additional-forwards}

 In CoreDNS version `1.4.0` the proxy plugin has been deprecated.
-The same behaviour can be achieved now with forward although syntax can be a bit different.
-The forward plugin indeed has better performance because it reuses opened upstream connections.
+The same behaviour can be achieved now with forward although the syntax can be a bit different.
+The forward plugin has better performance because it reuses opened upstream connections.

 The default forward entry we set in CoreDNS is